 Research Methods in Science, Mathematics and Technology Education

 International Development Education

 Directed Study: Animation and Sustainable Architecture (Sketch-up computer aided program)

-Future PhD dissertation (the planning stages for 2017):
+Future PhD dissertation (the planning):

 Title: Openness and Global Development Education: Exploring the Philosophy of P2P Learning Technologies.

 Keywords: Global Development Education, Openness, Radical Openness, Knowledge Economy, Neo-liberalism, P2P Collaboration, Creative and Innovative processes, Digital dimensions, Digital Technologies, Global Citizenship, Modernization, Poverty Reduction, The Commons, Creative Commons, FLOK Society, NZ Higher Education.

 AN INTERESTING ASPECT ON ANONYMITY AND INTERNET USERS:

 The above diagram shows that Italy has one of the highest amount of Tor ('the onion router') users (see darkest colour > 200 x 100,00 per day= 2,000,000+ users in total per day) of the 'anonymous' internet.
 One has to spend some time to look at the keys on the chart to get a glimpse of the overall picture of anonymity and the use of the world wide web.
 As expected, the anonymity and privacy of internet users are becoming a major issue in the world of 'openness'.
 How are users movements, details, etc. ,monitored and stored by large surveillance systems around the globe.
 How should these systems be managed to protect individuals?

 "Tor is an excellent tool for surfing the web securely and privately.
 Setup is simple and we highly suggest using it in conjunction with a VPN.
 There are certain nuances of Tor that you should know about precautions that must be taken when using it."
 See https://www.vpnmentor.com/blog/tor-browser-work-relate-using-vpn/ for more details.